Handmade reusable fabric face masks made by Mickey Koth

 This is the pattern I used, with some slight modifications: Versatile face mask pattern

-No sew sock face mask (LA Times) | T-shirt fabric face mask | Face mask sewing pattern
+How to sew a fabric face mask (New York Times) | No sew sock face mask (LA Times) | T-shirt fabric face mask | Face mask sewing pattern